ClaudioMascaro/fidelit-backend/README.md

-todo:
+### todo:

-update tests

-create structured error handling

-authentication

-authorization
+- List and get lcards, company users
+- Sales resources

-plan and subscription management (using pagar.me)
+- Plan and subscription management (using pagar.me)

-lcards and sales resources
+- Schemas and field guard rails checks

+-- May deploy to production after that

+Later on:

+- Automatized tests